XieHuxein/portfolio-v1/README.md

 - **PHP**: The core programming language used to implement the calculator's logic and calculations.

+- **HTML/CSS**: Frontend development for creating the user interface and styling.

 ## Simple Reservation System with PHP and JSON

 The Simple Reservation System is a straightforward web application built using PHP and JSON to facilitate basic reservation management.
 This application showcases how PHP can interact with JSON data to create, view, and manage reservations.